CityOfNewYork/ACCESS-NYC-PATTERNS/src/elements/inputs/inputs-autocomplete.readme.md

     <script>
       var access = new AccessNyc();
-      access.inputAutocomplete({
+      access.inputsAutocomplete({
         options: [
           ['Bronx'], ['Queens']
         ]
       });
     </script>

-This function will instantiate the autocomplete with the provided options and attach the event listener to an input element with the default selector `[data-js='input-autocomplete__input']` (see markup details in the example above ).
+This function will instantiate the autocomplete with the provided options and attach the event listener to an input element with the default selector `[data-js='inputs-autocomplete__input']` (see markup details in the example above ).
 Below is an advanced configuration that passes a callback to the "selected" method of the autocomplete class.
 This callback is executed after a user has selected an option and the input value has been set.
 It will pass the selected value (`String`) as the first argument and the autocomplete class (`Object`) as the second.

-    var autocomplete = access.inputAutocomplete({
+    var autocomplete = access.inputsAutocomplete({
       selected: function(value, autocomplete) {
         console.dir('Selected ' + value + '!');
       }